Educational Resources for Companion Dog Owners

 It is not a complete list, and we are constantly adding to it, but it is a place to start.
 If there is a good resource you don’t see here that you think we should check out, please let us know on the contact page!

-Finally, neither the books below nor the RCO Primer are a replacement for taking classes and working with trainers.
+Finally, neither the books below nor the Good Owners Guide are a replacement for taking classes and working with a qualified trainer.
 Classes give you hands-on practice and feedback that will be worth every penny and second of time you spend on them.
+We promise, it will save you time, energy, and money in the long run.

 Read more context